Cjballard-zz/portfolio-site/readme.md

 A little background in case you're looking for some freelance help.

 ## Contact
 If you are, let's get in contact! _(Note, I am not the Indianapolis Colts General Manager Chris Ballard, nor the Sports Illustrated sports writer.
-Though I do love sports and journalism!)_# portfolio-site
+Though I do love sports and journalism!)_